lkatich/wav_via_udp/README.md

 To run client use:

 python3 client.py --host <server_hostname>

-server_hostname is 127.0.0.1 if the server is running on the same local machine
+(use 127.0.0.1 if the server is running on the same local machine)

 Please be aware that for audio recording pyaudio is needed.